Ramadan, Ramazan - Eid

 What is Ramadan, or Ramazan?

 Ramadan is the ninth month of Islamic calendar and also the fasting month which ends with the sugar feast.
-Between dawn and sunset they should not eat, drink, smoking and sex.
-In the evenings and at night they eat it.
+Between dawn and sunset they should not eat, drink, smoke and sex.

 What makes Ramadan special in all months that fasting in this month of the pillars of Islam.
 In many Islamic countries, but also in the Netherlands, it is normal for this time of family and friendship ties to attract extra.
 The invite each other, visit and hears this break the fast together.

-Every year Ramadan comes 10 days forward on the calendar.
-This is different and every year there are difficult years as years in the summer.
-These are long days.
+Every year Ramadan comes about 10 days forward on the calendar.

 The fast